USING IRONXL FOR PYTHON

 Tablib

 A flexible library called Tablib can handle tabular data in many different formats, including Excel.
-Tablib is a feature-rich tool for exporting data to Excel files, however, it isn't as feature-rich as Pandas or OpenPyXL.
-For developers who need to export data in a variety of forms with ease, Tablib provides a handy solution with support for several output formats, such as Excel, CSV, and JSON.
+Tablib is a feature-rich tool for exporting data to Excel files; however, it isn't as feature-rich as Pandas or OpenPyXL.
+For developers who need to export data in a variety of formats with ease, Tablib provides a handy solution with support for several output formats, such as Excel, CSV, and JSON.
 Tablib is a good choice for small-scale Excel export jobs or projects that need multi-format data export capabilities because of its lightweight design and user-friendly interface.

 How to Export Data to Excel using Python: Figure 5 - Tablib